-Whenever you are confused as to what formatting you need to follow and what information are required to put, these templates serve as a great guidelines and reference.
+Whenever you are confused as to what formatting you need to follow and what information is required to put, these templates serve as great guidelines and reference.
 You can download an offline copy these for future use.
 Property manager resumes are types of a manager resume that we also have.
 Similar to our other resume templates, these also come in preformatted templates.

 Project Manager Resume Templates